nix-community/flakelight/API_GUIDE.md

 Aliases for options can be set with the `nixDirAliases` option.
-For example, by default `nixDirAliases.nixosConfigurations = [ "nixos" ];` is set which means "nixos" can be used instead of "nixosConfiguraions" for loading the files as described above.
+For example, by default `nixDirAliases.nixosConfigurations = [ "nixos" ];` is set which means "nixos" can be used instead of "nixosConfigurations" for loading the files as described above.

 All options except for `nixDir` and `_module` can be configured this way.

+To apply transformations on the output of an autoloaded directory, you can use `option/default.nix` and load the directory with `flakelight.importDir`.

 ### outputs